imtayadeway/imtayadeway.github.io/_drafts/git.md

 ```

 what it does is apply the changes introduced by a given commit to the
-HEAD of another branch. if that sounds confusing, or if you've never
+head of another branch. if that sounds confusing, or if you've never
 really thought about git in those terms, go back and read that a
 couple of times.